akuity/kargo/docs/docs/15-concepts.md

   Kargo projects _only_ without being granted more general permissions to create _any_ new `Namespace` directly.

-* In future releases, _additional_ boilerplate configuration will be created at the time of `Project` creation.
-This will include things such as project-level RBAC resources and `ServiceAccount` resources.
+* Boilerplate configuration is automatically created at the time of `Project` creation.
+This includes things such as project-level RBAC resources and `ServiceAccount` resources.
 :::

 :::info